jonelo/jacksum-for-windows/README.md

 # Jacksum for Windows

 Jacksum for Windows is an installation program with which you can easily access functions of [Jacksum](https://github.com/jonelo/jacksum) on Microsoft Windows.

-It installs
+The installation program installs

+- [Jacksum](https://github.com/jonelo/jacksum) which is the hash engine, it also provides the command line interface (CLI)
-  * a standalone **graphical user interface** (GUI) called [HashGarten](https://github.com/jonelo/HashGarten) which uses Jacksum as engine
+- [HashGarten](https://github.com/jonelo/HashGarten) which is a standalone graphical user interface (GUI) for Jacksum
-  * **file manager integration** of Jacksum and HashGarten for the Windows File Explorer and other file managers
-  * a **Command Line Interface** for direct access to Jacksum on the command prompt
+- script glue to call Jacksum and HashGarten from your preferred file manager
-  * an uninstallation program to remove the installation again
+- an uninstallation program to restore the changes again

 ## Requirements